bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'undo'``
 * icon: |undo_icon|

-The undo tool allows to restore the previous state of the plot.
+The undo tool restores the previous state of the plot.

 RedoTool
 ~~~~~~~~